vjranagit/spack/lib/spack/docs/developer_guide.rst

 the project board.

 Spack's milestones are not firm commitments so we move work between releases frequently.
-If we need to make a release and some tasks are not yet done, we will simply move them to the next major release milestone, rather than delaying the release to complete them.
+If we need to make a release and some tasks are not yet done, we will simply move them to the next minor release milestone, rather than delaying the release to complete them.

 Backporting bug fixes